yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money.md

 If you'd like to learn more about helping us at this level, just hit us up on one of our social media channels and we'll be in touch!

-<a class="btn btn--primary btn--large" href="https://preview.ponzifarm.com" target="blank">Try the ponziFarm Tesnet Preview!</a>
+<a class="btn btn--primary btn--large" href="https://preview.yielda.io" target="blank">Try the Yielda Tesnet Preview!</a>
 {:  .text-center}